BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ntsakontk/README.md

 Offer relevant examples to illustrate complex concepts.
 Avoid oversimplifying or overcomplicating technical information.
 ## 2. What are some strategies to tailor your content to different audience types?
 = 1.
-Identify Your Audience:
+Identify Your Audience

 Demographics: Age, gender, location, income level, education.
 Psychographics: Interests, values, lifestyle, behaviors.